 Listening / Visiting / Accompanying / Helping you find advice / Explaining / Mentoring.

-All calls are confidential and the helpline operates from 8am to 11pm, seven days a week (voicemail and support options available at all other times).
+All calls are confidential and the helpline operates from 9am to 9pm, Monday to Friday (voicemail and support options available at all other times).

 Helpline : 0845 606 7 607 (The number is charged at local rate from BT landlines although other providers and mobile operators may charge more.
 We are happy to call you back if you are concerned about the cost of the call.)